Answered! Jump to accepted answer.

 In the first two examples, the second clause of each is in the present tense; why not in the third example?

-This relates to:Depuis que + verb = (ever) since + verb -
+This question relates to:French lesson "Depuis que + verb = (ever) since + verb"

 this is a tough question for English speakers.
 I'll give it a shot.